1>

 12>

-Complete the SELECT clause below to create a new column named Profit by
+Complete the SELECT clause below to create a new column named

 subtracting the values of the column Cost from those of the column Price.